Buffalo chicken nibbles with blue cheese aioli and spicy dipping sauce

 - To make the aioli, place the egg, garlic and lemon juice in a small food processor and blend until well mixed.
 With the motor running, slowly add the oil in a thin stream.
 The mixture will thicken.
 Add the blue cheese and parsley, and process until well combined.
-Taste & season with salt & freshly cracked black pepper.
+Taste and season with salt and freshly cracked black pepper.
 Set aside.

 - To make the sauce, slowly melt the butter in a small saucepan without stirring.
 Gently pour the yellow liquid into a bowl, leaving the white milk solids behind.
 Discard the milk solids.
 Add the whole bottle of Tabasco, paprika, sugar and salt, and whisk to combine.
 Set aside.

 - Mix the flour and salt in a bowl, then toss the nibbles in the mixture to coat.
 You may need more flour and salt, depending on how many nibbles you have.
 Set aside while you heat the oil.

 - Fill a saucepan with enough oil to half submerge the nibbles and heat to medium-high.
 Cook the chicken in batches for around 4-5 minutes on each side until golden brown and cooked through.
 Drain on paper towels, sprinkle with salt and place in the oven to keep warm while you cook the remaining nibbles.